burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 (3) The object does not have any state in the heap

-(4) You shouldn't use `std::swap` to implement the move.
+(4) You shouldn't use `std:: swap` to implement the move.
 It doesn't make any sense

 (5) It makes no sense to implement a move if it's the same as a copy